neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 ## IDEAS
 * If enough events are left there could be versions of events that set the timing to 0 to save space

+## COMMENTS
+* Sometimes `<<l` is used in comments, this represents a bitwise left shift that sets the lower bits to 1.